-The long-range financial plan reflects the Commission's commitment to operate and maintain its toll facilities, support a Turnpike capital investment program at levels consistent with the adopted Fiscal 2025 Capital Plan, and fully fund its Act 44/Act 89 Payments.
-As demonstrated in this Fiscal 2025 Act 44 Financial Plan, the Commission has continued to take steps to increase its investment in its capital needs.
-The Fiscal 2025 Ten Year Capital Plan calls for \$7.5 billion in spending paid for by approximately \$3.5 billion in pay-as-you-go funding, \$3.8 billion in future Senior Revenue Bond proceeds during the ten year period, as well as \$144 million in funds from prior bond issuances and \$40 million from expected federal funds reimbursement.
+The long-range financial plan reflects the Commission's commitment to operate and maintain its toll facilities, support a Turnpike capital investment program at levels consistent with the adopted Fiscal 2026 Ten Year Capital Plan, and fully fund its Act 44/Act 89 Payments.
+As demonstrated in this Fiscal 2026 Act 44 Financial Plan, the Commission has continued to take steps to increase its investment in its capital needs.
+The Fiscal 2026 Ten Year Capital Plan calls for \$8.0 billion in spending paid for by approximately \$4.2 billion in pay-as-you-go funding, \$3.6 billion in future Senior Revenue Bond proceeds during the ten-year period, as well as \$228 million in funds from prior bond issuances and \$40 million from expected federal funds reimbursement.

 The expected bonding needs will require that PTC continue to regularly access the capital markets.
-The Fiscal 2025 Act 44 Financial Plan reflects a small decrease in debt funded capital projects.
+The Fiscal 2026 Act 44 Financial Plan reflects a small decrease in debt funded capital projects.
 The Commission continues to pursue more pay-as-you-go funding throughout the long-range capital plan.
-The Fiscal 2025 Act 44 Financial Plan allows the Commission to maintain debt service coverage ratios of at least 2.0x on annual debt service for its Senior Revenue Bonds, 1.30x on combined debt service for its Senior Revenue and Subordinate Revenue Bonds and 1.20x for all three of its revenue liens.
+The Fiscal 2026 Act 44 Financial Plan allows the Commission to maintain debt service coverage ratios of at least 2.0x on annual debt service for its Senior Revenue Bonds, 1.30x on combined debt service for its Senior Revenue and Subordinate Revenue Bonds and 1.20x for all three of its revenue liens.
 In addition, a liquidity level equal to at least 10% of operating revenues is assumed to be maintained.
 These coverage and liquidity targets reflect the Commission's goal to maintain financial flexibility consistent with its credit ratings.
-Under current planning assumptions (discussed herein), Senior Revenue Bond debt service coverage is at least 2.43x and continues to increase thereafter, which should enable the Turnpike to retain its current bond ratings.
-Subordinate Revenue Bond debt service coverage is lower, but at least 1.43x, while Subordinate Special Revenue Bond debt service coverage is at least 1.34x through 2057, with all coverage ratios expected to continue to increase thereafter.
-Finally, the Fiscal 2025 Act 44 Financial plan includes \$1.65 billion in current revenue contributions to the Commonwealth through 2057 in compliance with its Act 44 / Act 89 Payment obligations.
+Under current planning assumptions (discussed herein), Senior Revenue Bond debt service coverage is at least 2.54x over the next 10 years then increases thereafter, which should enable the Turnpike to retain its current bond ratings.
+Subordinate Revenue Bond debt service coverage is at least 1.53x, while Subordinate Special Revenue Bond debt service coverage is at least 1.44x through 2057.
+Finally, the Fiscal 2026 Act 44 Financial plan includes \$1.6 billion in current revenue contributions to the Commonwealth through 2057 in compliance with its Act 44/Act 89 Payment obligations.

-Forward-Looking Statements/Projection Risks: This Fiscal 2025 Act 44 Financial Plan and the matters discussed herein are subject to a variety of risks and uncertainties that could cause actual results to differ materially from those reflected herein.
+Forward-Looking Statements/Projection Risks: This Fiscal 2026 Act 44 Financial Plan and the matters discussed herein are subject to a variety of risks and uncertainties that could cause actual results to differ materially from those reflected herein.
 While PTC's financial plan is based on reasonable financial assumptions, it is important to recognize that there are inherent uncertainties in projecting resources and obligations over an extended period.
 Downside risks to the financial plan include, but are not limited to, lower than expected traffic and toll revenues, higher interest and inflation rates, variations in relevant econometrics, and/or greater than projected operating and/or capital costs.
 To accommodate these risks, the financial plan requires PTC to maintain strong debt service coverage and preserve internal liquidity.
 Nevertheless, it is also important to assess how the combination of downside risks may impact the financial plan and to identify remediation measures the Commission could implement to maintain fiscal stability.
 PTC will continue to monitor its performance relative to the financial plan, and take corrective action if costs are higher and/or toll revenues are less than projected.
 While such a scenario may call for further adjustments in toll rates, the Commission will explore strategies to contain cost growth or reprioritize capital initiatives to manage the level of toll rate adjustments and maintain fiscal stability.